datastax/opscenter-oauth2-sso/README.md

       -DgeneratePom=true
 ```
 ## Building The Auth Jar
-Ensure that the jar is compiled with all dependencies (UberJar) and is placed in the OpsCenter classpath noted below.
+Ensure that the jar is compiled with all dependencies (UberJar) by running `mvn package` and is placed in the OpsCenter classpath noted below.
 Also, a file denoting the location of the auth class must be located in a specific directory within the compiled jar.
 - The specific directory is `META-INF/services/` and the name of the file must be `com.datastax.opscenter.auth.http.AuthenticationStrategyProvider`.
     - In Maven, this is accomplished by including the directories and file in the `./src/main/resources` directory.
 - The contents of the file must be the fully qualified package name of your Auth _Provider_ class.
     - e.g. `com.datastax.opscenter.auth.http.impl.OAuth2StrategyProvider`
+This will be automatically accomplished by running `mvn package`.
-### Classpath Location
+## Classpath Location
 After building the auth jar, place it in OpsCenter's classpath.
-All of the required jars for OpsCenter will be in this directory,
+All the required jars for OpsCenter will be in this directory,
 so if you find a directory with a lot of jar files you're probably in the right place.
 Locations for the OpsCenter classpath may vary by installation, but can generally be found in the following locations:
 - Tarball Install